fly-man-/corrade-11-docker/README.dockerhub.md

     --env PASSWORD=supersecret \
     --env GROUP="My Group" \
     --env GROUPPW=groupassword \
-    --name corrade corrade
+    --name corrade sysconfig/corrade-11-docker:latest
 ```

 If you plan to rebuild the container often, you might instead use this:
 ```
 docker run -d -p54377:54377 \
     --env-file Corrade.properties \
-    --name corrade corrade
+    --name corrade sysconfig/corrade-11-docker:latest
 ```
 You'd have to populate the file `Corrade.properties` accordingly then.
+[An example can be found here.](https://github.com/sysconfig/corrade-11-docker/blob/master/Corrade.properties)

 In either case, the container will then generate a Configuration.xml with sensible defaults for the one account and group specified and load this as Corrade starts up.
 If Configuration.xml already exists, environment variables have no effect, thereby preserving whatever changes have been made manually (through copying in or via Nucleus) later.

+## Build your own?

+Sure, why not :)  You can find build instructions and Dockerfiles for Debian 9 (this image) as well as Centos 8 Sream versions [in my GitHub repository](https://github.com/sysconfig/corrade-11-docker).

 ## License

+The following license applies to my docker build and (GitHub repository](https://github.com/sysconfig/corrade-11-docker), **NOT** to Corrade itself.

 Copyright (C) 2021 by https://github.com/sysconfig